Latest Employment Law Articles

 They can also serve as a means of settling other types of employment claims (e.g. claims of discrimination or harassment) against an employer, irrespective of whether the employment relationship has ended.

-Entering into a compromise agreement involves the employee signing an agreement promising that they will not make any claims (e.g. for unfair dismissal) against the employer.
+Entering into a settlement agreement involves the employee signing an agreement promising that they will not make any claims (e.g. for unfair dismissal) against the employer.

 In doing this the employee agrees to waive their rights to bring a claim against their employer.
-However, not all claims can be settled by way of compromise agreements.
+However, not all claims can be settled by way of settlement agreements.

-This is attractive to employers as it means they do not have to worry about any repercussions such as employment tribunals, and can also be desirable for employees as they may receive a handsome sum in compensation.
-Compromise agreements can be considered tantamount to the employer ‘paying off’ the employee to ensure no dispute will arise over dismissal, or to settle an issue which has already become apparent.
+Settlement agreements are attractive to employers as they mean they do not have to worry about any repercussions such as employment tribunals, and can also be desirable for employees as they may receive a handsome sum in compensation.
+Settlement agreements can be considered tantamount to the employer ‘paying off’ the employee to ensure no dispute will arise over dismissal, or to settle an issue which has already become apparent.

-Another point in favour of compromise agreements is the ease and quickness with which they can be arranged, reducing the tumult for both sides and negating the need for court action.
+Another point in favour of settlement agreements is the ease and quickness with which they can be arranged, reducing the tumult for both sides and negating the need for court action.